hlavacs/ViennaGameJobSystem/README.md

 This does NOT apply to coroutines, since coroutines do not go out of context when running children.
 So coroutines CAN pass references or pointers to local varaiables!

-## Data Parallelism instead of Task Parallelism
+## Data Parallelism and Performance
 VGJS enables data parallel thinking since it enables focusing on data structures rather than tasks.
 The system assumes the use of many data structures that might or might not need computation.
 Data structures can be either global, or are organized as data streams that flow from one system to another system and get transformed in the process.

-## Performance and Granularity
 Since the VGJS incurs some overhead, jobs should not bee too small in order to enable some speedup.
 Depending on the CPU, job sizes in te order of 1-2 us seem to be enough to result in noticable speedups on a 4 core Intel i7 with 8 hardware threads.
 Smaller job sizes are course possible but should not occur too often.

 ## Logging Jobs
+Execution of jobs can be recorded in trace files compatible with the Google Chrome chrome://tracing/ viewer.
+Recoring can be switched on by calling enable_logging().
+By calling disable_logging(), recording is stopped and the recorded data is saved to a file with name log.json.
+The available dump is also saved to file if the job system ends.

+The dump file can then be loaded in the Google Chrome chrome://tracing/ viewer.
+Just start Coogle Chrome and type in chrome://tracing/ in the search field.
+Click on the Load button and select the trace file.